-5 Things That Can Happen To Your Body When You Sit At A Desk For Too Long
+5 Things That Happen When You Sit For Too Long

 Recently I started wearing a fitness tracker, though I admit I've been using the device more as a motivator to move rather than an analyzer of my actual movements.
 Because the truth is, I don't move that much.
 As a work-from-home writer, I spend a lot of time in chairs, sitting, thinking, typing.
 But now that I have this tracker wrapped around my wrist, buzzing when I'm sedentary for more than an hour at a time, I'm more focused and concerned with my movements than my tracker is — particularly when I realize how long I've been sitting.